marcortw/acdp/dissertation/README.md

 -   The *submitter* object should have a property with the name “description”.
 This property’s value must be a string that determines the sender’s properties, e.g. the ACDP Submitter’s platform and version number.

 -   The *submitter* object should have a property with the name “endpoint”.
-The endpoint’s value, if used within the Submitter object, is an object which must have a property of type [networkEndpoint](#_Layer_3_Endpoint).
+The endpoint’s value, if used within the Submitter object, is an object which must have a property of type [networkEndpoint].
 It describes the Submitter’s local IP address(es) as the Submitter sees it.

 -   The *submitter* object must not have any other properties.